ciupava/FutureHighStreets/Workflow.md

 - Run the model on different scenarios for different groups of individuals and perform analysis of the results

 #### Improved workflow
+List of things to be done in order of priority:
-* Reproduce in Python?
+- [X] Reproduce in Python? --> YES
-* Automate the process of centroids creation in R/Python - or - one single time process in QGIS?
+- [ ] Automate the process of centroids creation in R/Python - or - one single time process in QGIS? --> report code
-* resize the attractiveness
-* depending on scale, understand how to access the data (national/ conties / ...?)
+- [ ] depending on scale, understand how to access the data (national/ counties / ...?) --> generate LUT for accessing the data sources (retail centres AND the pop weighted LSOA centroids)
+- [ ] resize the attractiveness
-* find data for calibration
+- [ ] find data for calibration ... only when actually we want to run the calibration
-* understand if calibration is needed IE maybe use radiation models?
+- [ ] understand if calibration is needed IE maybe use radiation models?

-*
-*
+Current state of the model (in Python ):
+* Build LUT for selecting a specific LAD from data sources
+* Select data from the sources depending on the LAD of interest

 --------------